-- Operate the Test/Silence button 2.
+- 1. Operate the Test/Silence button. - 2.
 Call your emergency services, fire department or 911.
-Write down the - number of your local emergency service here: - Immediately move to fresh air-outdoors or by an open door or window.
+Write down the number of your local emergency service here: - 3.
+Immediately move to fresh air-outdoors or by an open door or window.
 Do a head count to check that all persons are accounted for.
-Do not reenter the premises, or move away from the open door or window until the emergency services responder has arrived, the premises have been aired out, and your CO Alarm remains in its normal condition. - 4.
-After following steps 1-3, if your CO Alarm reactivates within a 24-hour After following steps 1-3, if your CO Alarm reactivates within a 24-hour period, repeat steps 1-3 and call a qualified appliance technician to investigate for sources of CO from fuel-burning equipment and appliances, and inspect for proper operation of this equipment.
+Do not re-enter the premises, or move away from the open door or window until the emergency services responder has arrived, the premises have been aired out, and your CO Alarm remains in its normal condition. - 4.
+After following steps 1-3, if your CO Alarm reactivates within a Arter following steps 1-3, if your CO Alarm reactivates within a 24-hour period, repeat steps 1-3 and call a qualified appliance technician to investigate for sources of CO from fuel-burning equipment and appliances, and inspect for proper operation of this equipment.
 If problems are identified during this inspection have the equipment serviced immediately.
 Note any combustion equipment not inspected by the technician, and consult the manufacturers' instructions, or contact the manufacturers directly, for more information about CO safety and this equipment.
-Make sure that motor vehicles are not, and have not, been operating in an attached garage or adjacent to the residence.
+Make sure that motor vehicles are not. and have not, been operating in an attached motor vehicles are not, and have not, been operating in an attached garage or adjacent to the residence.
 Write down the number of a qualified appliance technician here:

-"ALARM-MOVE TO FRESH AIR" I f you hear the alarm horn and the Red light is flashing, move everyone to a source of fresh air.
-DO NOT disconnect the battery from the CO Alarm!
+"ALARM-MOVE TO FRESH AIR"

+If you hear the alarm horn and the red light is flashing, move everyone to a source of fresh air.
+DO NOT unplug the CO Alarm!
-AWARNING!

 Alarms have various limitations.
 See "General Limitations of CO Alarms" for details.

-USING THE SILENCE FEATURE
+USING THE SILENCE FEATURES

-- The Silence Feature is for your convenience only and will not correct a CO problem.
+The Silence Feature is for your convenience only and will not correct a CO problem.
 Always check your home for a potential problem after any alarm.
-Failure to do so can result in injury or - NEVER remove the batteries from your CO Alarm to silence the horn.
+Failure to do so can result in injury or death.

+NEVER unplug your CO Alarm to silence the horn.
 Use the silence feature.
-Removing the batteries removes your protection!
-See "If Your CO Alarm Sounds" for details on nding to an alarm.
+Unplugging the CO Alarm removes your protection!
+See "If Your CO Alarm Sounds" for details on responding to an alarm.